-The facility Māori health plan describes how the organisation will ensure equity.
-The FM described how the facility is introducing the basics of te reo Māori and supports staff to upskill in Māori Tikanga.
+The facility's Māori health plan describes how the organisation will ensure equity.
+The FM described how staff are encouraged to use basic te reo Māori phrases and upskill in Māori Tikanga.
 Families/whānau are encouraged to participate in the planning, implementation, monitoring, and evaluation of service delivery.

-The UCG management team has clinical governance structure in place (for example the appointment of a clinical head of resident risk) that is appropriate to the size and complexity of the service provision.
+The UCG management team has clinical governance structure in place, including the appointment of a clinical head of resident risk, that is appropriate to the size and complexity of service provision.
 The clinical operations management group report to the board monthly on the key aspects noted above.

 The FM reports to a regional manager (RM) who oversees the facility's quality and operational performance.
-The RM holds a weekly video meeting with all FMs and the clinical service manager (CSM) in the region and visits the facility in person at least three-monthly, in addition to providing ongoing remote support.
+The RM holds a weekly video meeting with all FMs and the clinical services manager (CSM) in the region and maintains regular face to face contact.
 The RM provided on-site support to the facility during this audit.